JuliaNocera/twittler/README.md

 #twittler
+Mock twitter with a data generator.

 This is a project I completed as a student at [Hack Reactor Remote Beta](http://www.hackreactor.com/remote-beta).
-This project was worked on with a pair.